-When it comes to Lisbon, I think I could spend there months and months without risking to get bored.
-But when you only have a few days on your hand and you want to make the best out of the time here, here is my proposal for the best full-day trip from Lisbon.
+When it comes to Lisbon, I think I could spend months and months in Portugal’s beautiful capital without risking to get bored.
+But when you only have a few days on your hand and you want to make the best out of the time here, here is my proposal for the best full-day trip from Lisbon to Sintra.

 Since we only had four days in Lisbon and wanted to make the best out of this period, but also could not have missed Sintra and the colorful and joyful Pena Palace, the plan was to take the train one early morning and explore the area.